gasteigerjo/dimenet/README.md

 ## Training time

 Training the original DimeNet architecture is rather slow (around 20 days for 3M steps on an Nvidia GTX 1080Ti).
 We are currently looking into ways of improving this.
-One simple and amazingly effective tweak is exchanging the bilinear layer in the interaction block with a simple Hadamard product, which yields roughly a 4x improvement without sacrificing any performance.
+One simple and amazingly effective tweak is exchanging the bilinear layer in the interaction block with a simple Hadamard product, while transforming the 2D basis embedding a_SBF with an MLP instead of a linear layer.
+This yields roughly a 4x improvement without sacrificing any performance.

 ## Requirements
 The repository uses these packages: